wiwa/bloop/docusaurus/docs/tools/universal/usage.md

 ### Command-Line Completions

 Bloop supports command-line completions in bash, zsh and fish.
-The installation process requires you to install the completions manually.
-Follow the following instructions to get set up.
+The use of command-line autocompletions is recommended as it significantly improves the user experience.
+The installation of autocompletions via `curl` requires you to configure the completions manually.

 > Note that the following instructions assume that the bloop installation directory is the default `$HOME/.bloop`.